JonahMassam/student-directory/README.md

 # student-directory

-The student directpry script allows you to manage the list of students.
+The student directory script allows you to manage the list of students.

 ## How to use